Moshes-Abraham/clasp-wiki/The-Build-Process.md

 `./waf build_aboehm` then links the `compile-file`'d code into a fasl called `aclasp-boehm-image.fasl`.
 Run `iclasp-boehm` with this image and you get what you get when you run `./waf build_rboehm`, but everything is compiled now (i.e. faster).

 ## `bclasp`
-is a complete CL system that is now able to run [Cleavir](http://metamodular.com/cleavir.pdf), which is a modern full-blown CL compiler that requires full CL support to run, CLOS included.
+is aclasp compiling and loading a few more files that turn aclasp into a complete CL system that is now able to run [Cleavir](http://metamodular.com/cleavir.pdf), which is a modern full-blown CL compiler that requires full CL support to run, CLOS included.

 ## `cclasp`
-is created by loading Cleavir into `bclasp` and recompiling everything.
+is the self-compilation of/with Cleavir, i.e. it's created by loading Cleavir into `bclasp` and recompiling everything.

 # Building with extensions
 ## Requiremens for the build infrastructure